Malek-Ou/Agentic-Ai-RAN-Troubleshooting/README.md

 ## License

-This project was developed as part of a Final Year Engineering Project (PFE) at the National School of Electronics and Telecommunications of Sfax (ENET'COM), in partnership with Orange Tunisia.
+This project was developed as part of a Final Year Engineering Project (PFE) at Orange Tunisia.

 The repository contains only non-confidential research and software components.
 Industrial data and proprietary materials are not included.